 Text Conversion

-Implement a feature that allows the entire video to be converted into a text-based format, or alternatively, use a text to video AI tool to enhance user engagement.
+Implement a feature that allows the entire video to be converted into a text-based format, or alternatively, use a text-to-video AI tool to enhance user engagement.
 This could be a downloadable document or a webpage that the user can refer to.

-Utilize advanced speech-to-text algorithms to ensure the transcription is accurate.
+Use advanced speech-to-text algorithms to ensure the transcription is accurate.
 Offer the option to view this text alongside the video for a multi-modal learning experience.

 Interactive Highlights